COVID-19: Helpful Workers’ Compensation Resources

 - 3/05/2020 – Email to Policyholders regarding coronavirus & work comp

 Worker safety is a top priority during this difficult time.
-Our Risk Management team is developing useful resources to help your employees stay safe and injury free, including checklists, references, plans and webinars.
+Our Risk Management team developed useful resources to help your employees stay safe and injury free, including checklists, references, plans and webinars.

 Returning your employees to the workplace